apwbs/CAKE/README.md

 with the message_id received from the Data Owner.
 3. send the 'Please generate my key' message with python3 client.py

-After receiving and stored the key, to read a message the steps are the following:
+After receiving and saving the key, to read a message the steps are the following:
 1. comment line 41,42 and uncomment lines 49,50,51
 2. modify the variable slice_id with the slice_id that the reader wants to access